cityforwardcollective/wisconsink12/README.md

 to perform an analysis on Report Card outcomes for Milwaukee schools.
 To easily filter for these schools, you can use the `make_mke_rc()` function.

+*Note: The `wisconsink12` package designates a schools as a Milwaukee school in filters if the school is located within city limits or if the school participates in the Milwaukee Parental Choice Program – many MPCP schools are located just outside of city limits.*

 ``` r
 # Call `make_mke_rc()` to create two tables: